keystonejs/keystone-classic/README.md

 ### Usage

-When first `require`d, Keystone creates a single instance of itself.
+When you first `require` Keystone, it creates a single instance of itself.
 Do this somewhere near the top of your app.js (or web.js, etc) file.
 Any subsequent `require('keystone')` statements will return the same instance of Keystone.